 Currently little of these appliances are ready for smart charging.
-However, a distinction needs to be made between the devices with a rather large processing power capability (most multimedia appliances) and network facilities and those without.
+However, a distinction needs to be made between the devices with a rather large processing power capability (most multimedia appliances) and network communication support and those without.
 Smart charging functionality could be added as a software application without the need to further adaptations.
 The latter need extra (physical) adaptations, which in the light of the 'low' selling prices of these appliances, could be relative expensive.
+An alternative could be the usage of general purpose smart power adapters, but then the control logic is part of the adapter and not the end device.